webpack-contrib/webpack-bundle-analyzer/README.md

 ### `options`

 ```
   -V, --version                   output the version number
   -m, --mode <mode>               Analyzer mode.
 Should be `server`, `static` or `json`.
                                   In `server` mode analyzer will start HTTP server to show bundle report.
                                   In `static` mode single HTML file with bundle report will be generated.
                                   In `json` mode single JSON file with bundle report will be generated. (default: server)
   -h, --host <host>               Host that will be used in `server` mode to start HTTP server. (default: 127.0.0.1)
   -p, --port <n>                  Port that will be used in `server` mode to start HTTP server.
 Should be a number or `auto` (default: 8888)
   -r, --report <file>             Path to bundle report file that will be generated in `static` mode. (default: report.html)
   -t, --title <title>             String to use in title element of html report. (default: pretty printed current date)
   -s, --default-sizes <type>      Module sizes to show in treemap by default.
                                   Possible values: stat, parsed, compressed (default: parsed)
+  --compression-algorithm <type>  Compression algorithm that will be used to calculate the compressed module sizes.
+                                  Possible values: gzip, brotli (default: gzip)
   -O, --no-open                   Don't open report in default browser automatically.
   -e, --exclude <regexp>          Assets that should be excluded from the report.
                                   Can be specified multiple times.
   -l, --log-level <level>         Log level.
                                   Possible values: debug, info, warn, error, silent (default: info)
   -h, --help                      output usage information
 ```

 <h2 align="center" id="size-definitions">Size definitions</h2>